 Khojavank church (destroyed) and the remains of the largest Armenian cemetary in Georgia.
 It is still beeing vandalised and remains and bones of buried people are treated like garbage.
 A really sad story that unfortunately give the Georgian state a really dirty tarnish.
 Inscriptions on the stones are in Armenian, Russian and Georgian scripts.
 Today the site is occupied by the new national church of Georgia, the Sameba Cathedral.

 Vank Cathedral, Tbilisi (Pashavank Պաշավանք)

-The Vank Cathedral is totally gone today, it was demolished in 1930.
+The Vank Cathedral is almost totally gone today, it was demolished in 1930.
 Originally it was founded in the 14th century.
 Today only the bell tower at Atoneli street No 3 is all that remains.
 On the side of the tower there is an Armenian inscription.
 The word "vank" actually means monastery.

 Etchmiadzin Church, Avlabari, Tbilisi

 Mukhrani is a village that is famous for wine and the Mukhrani Wine Chateau is located there.

 Akhaltsike was an Armenian town with a large Jewish group as well.
 In 1886 the Armenians constituted 64% of the population, the Jews 16% and the Georgians 17%.
 But this little town has been fought over many times.
 Mongols, Persians, Ottoman Turks and Russians all conquered the town.
 Timur Lenk was there to, but he failed.